adam-p/yesterday-i-learned/random.md

 1. ["The more development I do the more I feel like increased Lines Of Code (LOC), nearly always results in increased bugs."][mayerdan]
 1. All Ottawan Schawarma restaurants are called Palaces.
 If they happen to be government buildings, they also use the same soap dispensers.
 1. Ontario only: [there is a maximum on how much your landlord can raise your rent][ontariotenants], and it is different every year.
-1. Since caliphate is pronounced [kaLEEfa][wikipedia 119], it is never possible to pronounce it correctly.
-1. [Caribou eyes change colour][imgur 7] every season to see in the optimum spectrum.
-(Pictured: different species)
 1. A fool-proof way to poach an egg is to [strain away all of the egg white][seriouseats], says mister López-Alt.
 1. Discarded human waste, along with disintegrating [mudbricks][wikipedia 120], create [tells][wikipedia 121], elevated mounds of stuff.
 Sometimes "Tel" gets into the location's name.
 Tel Aviv might be one.
 1. [Cob][wikipedia 122]) is poor man's building material, similar to [adobe][wikipedia 123], which a company named itself for its building block properties.